canonical/hardware-installer-testing/notes/notes.md

 - need to have the provisioning step to boot into the installer (they're already on this)

 Need to reset HID after reboot I believe
+Need to set up jenkins secrets which include the zapper ip addresses